 An abridged autobiography of my life through my art:

-I am blessed to have been raised in a family of 8 kids and 2 parents.
+I am blessed to have been raised by two parents in our family of eight children.
 Our house was always busy with someone always saying or doing something.
 Early on I loved art and would spend my free time drawing or painting at the dining room table.
 Although the dining room was in the middle of the house, I could always retreat to a quiet space in my head through my art.

 When I was 11, I came in second place in a sidewalk chalk drawing contest at the town hall.
 This pretty much cemented my decision to become an artist 🙂